ZcashFoundation/zebra/book/src/user/elasticsearch.md

 ### `network` section

 Change the `network` field to `Testnet`.
 The `Mainnet` should work but it is untested.
-Also ,the prefered p2p port for the testnet is 18233, so optionally change the `listen_addr` field to `0.0.0.0:18233`.
+Also ,the preferred p2p port for the testnet is 18233, so optionally change the `listen_addr` field to `0.0.0.0:18233`.

 ### `state` section